piotrwitek/react-redux-typescript-guide/docs/markdown/2_redux.md

 };
 ```

-Readonly modifier allow initialization, but will not allow rassignment by highlighting compiler errors
+Readonly modifier allow initialization, but will not allow reassignment by highlighting compiler errors
 ```ts
 export const initialState: State = {
   counter: 0,